xieweiAlex/English_Learning/words/2020/words-April.md

 my dad is a **solitary** guy -
 the fact I married somebody who makes **piles of money** is really the **antithesis** of what I ever thought -

-everybody do the same, and he is gonna win
+> everybody do the same, and he is gonna win
-a shred of reputation, I wlll be ruthless
+> a shred of reputation, I will be ruthless

 He is a **peach** to work with.